Tuesday, April 26, 2011

 4. Everyone works as hard and as fast as they can until their job is done or the timer goes off.

-5. If someone gets done before the timer goes off, but their job is not complete or not done well, the prize goes to the next person whether they were finished or not.
-The goal is to work fast, but quality is important too. (this is in a case where there is only one prize)
+5. The Goal.
+If someone gets done before the timer goes off, but their job is not complete or not done well, the prize goes to the next person whether they were finished or not.
+The goal is to work fast, but quality is important too.

 No comments: